Haar Wavelets, Gradients and Approximate TV Regularization: Approximation of the TV norm

-Of course, \emph{any} averaging of $\left\| \left| \hat\db^n \right|_2 \right\|_1$ would yield an approximation for the TV norm, but the particular choice of the weights in~\eqref{eq:AverageTVdb} ensures that the rate of convergence obtained by this averaging process is the same as that on the highest level, only affected by the ``logarithmic'' number~$n_1-n_0$ of the levels incorporated in the approximation process.
+In fact, \emph{any} averaging of ${\left|\hat\db^n(f)\right|_2}$, ${n=n_0,\ldots,n_1}$, would yield an approximation for the TV norm, but the particular choice of the weights in~\eqref{eq:AverageTVdb} ensures that the rate of convergence obtained by this averaging process is the same as that on the highest level $n_1$, only affected by the ``logarithmic'' number~$n_1-n_0$ of the levels incorporated in the approximation process.